agrc/roadkill-mobile/README.md

 ## Identification Images

 These are the images that show up next to the species/class/order/family names.
 They are stored in a bucket named `ut-dts-agrc-roadkill-[dev|prod]-identification-images`.
-Members of the `ut-dts-agrc-roadkill-viewers` Google Group have object admin level access to the bucket.
+Members of the `gcp-dts-ugrc-roadkill-viewers` Google Group have object admin level access to the bucket.
 The images should be uploaded with the file extension: `.jpg` and sized `150` by `150` pixels.

 The file name should match a distinct value from one of the following columns in the `species` table: